useNamingConvention

 TypeScript type parameter names

-Section titled TypeScript type parameter namesA TypeScript type parameter name is in PascalCase
+Section titled TypeScript type parameter namesA TypeScript type parameter name is in PascalCase.

-Section titled TypeScript namespace namesA TypeScript namespace
+Section titled TypeScript namespace namesA TypeScript namespace name is in camelCase or in PascalCase.

 Section titled Ignored declarationsNote that some declarations are always ignored.
 You cannot apply a convention to them.
 This is the case for: